 - Open a business credit card: While I normally don’t recommend opening any new credit lines, in this case, it’s a smart idea.
 By putting all your business expenses on the business card, you’ve got an instant audit trail of your year’s expenses when tax time rolls around.

 - Open a business checking/savings account: If you’re operating as an LLC or Corp, your business needs to have its own checking account.
 If you’re a sole proprietor, you’re able to use your own personal checking account, but having a separate business account will help you keep track of your profits.

 2. Track your expenses

 While a dedicated credit card can go a long way to keeping track of your expenses, it shouldn’t be your only method.
 Keeping merchant receipts for all purchases will help you substantiate your records in the event you’re audited.
 Use whatever process works best for you.
 If your business is small enough, you might choose to store paper receipts in a set of file folders.
-Or get an expense app like Expensify to help manage your expenses.
-Whatever method you choose, be sure to dedicate some time each month to get your expense records up to date, so you’re not left scrambling come tax time.
+Or use an online accounting software like QuickBooks Online to help manage your finances.
+Whatever method you choose, be sure to dedicate some time each month to get your records up to date, so you’re not left scrambling come tax time.

 3. Plan for major expenses

 To keep your business going and growing, you need to invest money in it.
 Maybe you need to upgrade your computer and software for your graphic design business; maybe you need to buy a new kiln for your pottery business.
 In short, running your own business takes money – and that can be painful when the money seems to come out of your ‘personal wallet.’
 For this reason, try to plan major expenses ahead of time and start putting away for those specific expenses.
 This will make budgeting a whole lot smoother and allows you to strategize each year’s tax deductions.

 4. Set aside money for paying taxes